Al-HasanSharafEd-Deen/AVR-ATmega32_Drivers/README.md

 # AVR ATmega32 Drivers
-This my implementation to AVR ATmega32 peripherals and some important HW components Drivers.
+This is my implementation to AVR ATmega32 peripherals and some important HW components Drivers.
 I wrote and organized it using Layerd Architecture.

 ---------------------------------------------------------------------------------------------